ergawy/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

      case, for each IV, we allocate a local copy as shown the by the mapping examples above.
-  1. any values that are from allocations outside the loop nest and used explicitly inside of it.
+  1. any values that are from allocations outside the loop nest and used exclusively inside of it.
 In such cases, a local privatized value is created in the OpenMP region to prevent multiple teams of treads from accessing and destroying the same memory block which causes runtime issues.
 For an example of such cases, see `flang/test/Transforms/DoConcurrent/locally_destroyed_temp.f90`.